karatelabs/karate/karate-netty/README.md

 java -cp karate.jar;. com.intuit.karate.Main %*
 ```

 Then you can just do `karate my-test.feature` on the command-line.
-You can even run all tests within a directory.
+All options and arguments after `karate` will be processed as explained in [usage](#usage).

 And here is an example for Linux / Mac systems, name it as `karate` for convenience, and give it executable permissions by running (once): `chmod +x karate`